gdsbook/book/notebooks/10_clustering_and_regionalization.md

 these graphs can be constructed according to different rules as well, such as the k-nearest neighbor graph.

-In this chapter, we discussed the conceptual basis for clustering and regionalization, as well showing why clustering is done.
+In this chapter, we discussed the conceptual basis for clustering and regionalization, as well as showing why clustering is done.
-Further, we have shown how to build clusters using spatial data science packages, and how to interrogate the meaning of these clusters as well.
+Further, we have demonstrated how to build clusters using a combination of (geographic) data science packages, and how to interrogate the meaning of these clusters as well.
 More generally, clusters are often used in predictive and explanatory settings, in addition to being used for exploratory analysis in their own right.
 Clustering and regionalization are intimately related to the analysis of spatial autocorrelation as well, since the spatial structure and covariation in multivariate spatial data is what determines the spatial structure and data profile of discovered clusters or regions.
-Thus, clustering and regionalization are essential tools for the spatial data scientist.
+Thus, clustering and regionalization are essential tools for the geographic data scientist.

 ## Questions